aman556/CKAD/README.md

 ## Start of the Journey

 No idea about the exam.
-As per suggestion from experiance folks took the [Udemy course](https://www.udemy.com/course/certified-kubernetes-application-developer/learn/lecture/12299352#overview).
+As per suggestion from experience folks took the [Udemy course](https://www.udemy.com/course/certified-kubernetes-application-developer/learn/lecture/12299352#overview).

 ### Course details lecture by lecture